What is wind? How wind is formed?

 Windsurfing and kiteboarding are wind-powered water sports.
-Wind is the soul of sailing, but where does wind come from?
+Wind is the soul of every sport or endeavor that ever raised a sail, but where does it come from?

 All sailing crafts depend on the strength and direction of the wind.
-Sails and kites are driven by the power of winds.
+Sails and kites are driven its power.

-Wind is responsible for the creation of waves.
-As wind touches the surface of the oceans, it helps the formation of swell, sometimes far away from continental shores.
+Wind is also responsible for the creation of waves.
+As wind touches the surface of the oceans, it helps the formation of swell, sometimes very far away from continental shores.

-There are three types of wind, when it comes to the duration of the blow.
-Short strong winds are usually called gusts.
-Termed squalls are intermediate strong winds and durable strong winds may be a typhoon, hurricane, storm, gale or breeze.
+There are three types of wind; when it comes to duration.
+Short, strong winds are usually called gusts.
+Termed squalls are intermediate strong winds.
+Durable, long, strong winds may be those of typhoons, hurricanes, storms, gales or breezes.

-The strongest wind gust ever was registered in the automatic weather station of Barrow Island, Australia, on the 10th April 1996.
-The local anemometer marked 408 km/h (220 knots, 253 mph) and was mounted 10 meters above sea level.
+The strongest wind gust ever was registered at the automatic weather station of Barrow Island, Australia, on the 10th April 1996.
+The local anemometer (mounted 10 meters above sea level) marked 408 km/h (220 knots, 253 mph).

-The windiest region in the world is Cape Farewell, in Greenland.
-Planes only flew over this Arctic spot, for the first time, in 2008, because of the strong blows that inhabit the place.
+The windiest region in the world is Cape Farewell, Greenland.
+Planes only flew over this Arctic spot for the first time in 2008; previously, strong winds had prevented such a flight.

 Wind can blow anywhere, anytime and in any direction.
-The official measurement format for grading the power of winds are knots.
+The official measurement format for grading the power of wind is knots.

-If you want to measure wind speed, it is important to use an accurate digital anemometer.
+If you want to measure wind speed, you should use an accurate digital anemometer.
 There are several portable anemometers in the market.
 Take a look at the best windsurfing and kiteboarding anemometers.

 Learn how waves are formed.